 Q. Is there something printed on my boarding pass indicating that I am pre-approved for TSA Pre✓™?

-A. Participating airlines print a TSA Pre✓™ indicator on the boarding pass.
+A. Yes, a TSA Pre✓™ indicator will appear on your boarding pass.
 However, if you entered your DoD ID number when booking travel, proceed to the dedicated TSA Pre✓™ lane to check eligibility.